We are open today until 4:00 pm. Call 020 7590 0610

 cruise offer

-Explore the White Continent in unmatched style aboard the world's first discovery yacht – Scenic Eclipse.
+Explore the White Continent aboard the world's first discovery yacht – Scenic Eclipse.
 Enjoy a full range of thrilling excursions, from helicopter flights to submarine dives, as you get up close to Antarctica's spectacular natural world.

 Why book with Wexas Travel?